I’ve got a super easy new recipe to share with you today – Vegetarian Slow Cooker Black Bean Tacos!

 Many dishes in the new Skinnytaste cookbook are vegetarian, gluten-free, and/or freezer friendly and follow our real food rules.
 They also all contain nutritional info for those who like to track that sort of thing.
 Thank you, Gina, for letting me share one of your lovely new recipes today!
 I think that the next time I make this, I’m going to double it. :)

-- 1 cup plus 2 tablespoons vegetable broth
+- 1 cup vegetable broth plus 2 extra tablespoons

 - 1 bay leaf

 - 1/2 tablespoon lime juice fresh

 - 1/4 teaspoon salt kosher

 - 1 teaspoon olive oil